Fastjet says is sole owner of Fly540 brand

-LONDON Feb 7 Fastjet, the African budget airline backed by easyJet founder Stelios Haji-Ioannou, on Thursday said it was sole owner of the Fly540 brand, following a dispute over its ownership.
+LONDON Fastjet (FJET.L), the African budget airline backed by easyJet (EZJ.L) founder Stelios Haji-Ioannou, on Thursday said it was sole owner of the Fly540 brand, following a dispute over its ownership.

 "David Lenigas, chairman of fastjet and chairman of Five Forty Aviation Limited confirms that fastjet is the sole owner of the 540 brand, including Fly540 Kenya, which it acquired through its acquisition of Lonrho Aviation in July 2012," Fastjet said in a statement.